MarwahAlaofi/acm-proceedings/readme.md

 - `export_to_acm_xml.py`
   Exports submissions from OpenReview into ACM-compatible XML

+- `export_to_acm_xml.ipynb`
+  Jupyter notebook version of the script above, provided for easier setup

 - `acm_xml_to_ms_word.py`
-  Reads the XML and generates a formatted `.docx` file
+  Reads the generated XML and generates a formatted `.docx` file (for website use)

 ---